zohaib01/image-ubuntu/README.md

 Scripts to build the official Ubuntu images on Online Labs

-These images are built using [Image Tools](https://github.com/online-labs/image-tools) and depends on the [armhf port of ubuntu-deboostrap docker images](https://registry.hub.docker.com/u/armbuild/ubuntu-debootstrap/).
+These images are built using [Image Tools](https://github.com/online-labs/image-tools) and depends on the [armhf port of ubuntu-deboostrap docker images](https://registry.hub.docker.com/u/armbuild/ubuntu-debootstrap/) and scripts from [ocs-scripts](https://github.com/online-labs/ocs-scripts).

 Available tags
 --------------